minerva-studio/meialian-bibliography/README.md

 ## Roadmap / TODO

 * [x] Path for locating a field/object from the root/any position of the storage
-* [ ] Listen for read/write event for any field within the storage
+* [x] Subscribe to write events for specific designated fields within the storage
 * [ ] Support for any random unmanaged struct type.
 * [ ] Higher-level typed wrapper API (e.g., generated strongly-typed views).
 * [ ] Editor inspectors for debugging storages in the Unity Editor.